Funding

 Teaching Assistantships

-Whenever possible, the department makes Teaching Assistantships available to graduate students.
-Teaching Assistants (TA's) receive a stipend of $7091/quarter (for 2018-19).
+As part of UCSC's 5 year funding packages (further detailed in offers of admission), the department makes Teaching Assistantships available to graduate students.
+Teaching Assistants (TA's), at 50% time, receive a stipend of between $9708 and $10,300/quarter (for 2023-24) depending on experience level.
+(To find prevailing salaries, please refer to the current Academic Personnel Office scales.)
 In addition, the registration fees, educational fees, and the entire cost of health insurance are paid by the university in the quarter a student TAs.

 Extramural Fellowships